 German name: Groß Storch

 This isolated hill is situated in the northwestern corner of the Suche Mountains, north of the resort of Sokołowsko, just by the village of Unisław Śląski.
-The hill takes its name, which translates to Great Cone, from its shape.
+The hill takes its name, which translates as Great Cone, from its shape.
 There is a small, wooden lookout tower on its summit.

 The walls of Rogowiec Castle (German name: Hornschloss) built in C13/14 on an 862m summit in the northeast corner of the Suche Mountains, among sycamore maple trees, were partly natural.
 The castle was founded by a Polish prince Bolko I over 700 years ago.
 More images and info (in Polish) here.
 The castle hill affords a good view of Borowa (853m), the highest hill in the Wałbrzych Mountains.